-Warning light Warning light/Details КСТЕСК Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; The electronic automatic transmission control system; or Emission control system.
+Warning light Warning light/Details ЦСл снеск (U.S.A.)
+Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; لآتی (Canada) The electronic automatic transmission control system; or Emission control system.

-Warning light Warning light/Details × SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification syste The passenger airbag off switch (Access Cab mo els); or The seat belt pretensioner system.
-(U.S.A.)
+Warning light Warning light/Details SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification system; The passenger airbag off switch (Access Cab models); or The seat belt pretensioner system.
+ABS (U.S.A.)
 ABS warning light Indicates a malfunction in: • The ABS; or • The brake assist system.
-Slip indicator light The indicator light comes on to indicate a malfunction in: The VSC; The TRAC; The active traction control system (if equipped); The AUTO LSD; The downhill assist control system (if equipped); or The hill-start assist control system (if equipped).
-A/T OIL (if equipped) Automatic transmission fluid temperature (if equipped) Automatic transmission fluid temperature ing light Indicates that the automatic transmission fluid perature is too high.
+Slip indicator The indicator comes on to indicate a malfunction in: The VSC; The TRAC; The active traction control system (if equipped); The AUTO LSD system; The downhill assist control system (if equipped); or The hill-start assist control system (if equipped).
+A/T OIL TEMP (if equipped) Automatic transmission fluid temperature warn- ing light Indicates that the automatic transmission fluid tem- perature is too high.